All Episodes

 They are worried about the inflationary aspects of this.

-It's heading into the holiday season.
+It's going to be a mess heading into the holiday season.

-Because just anybody with any rudimentary uh economics knowledge knows that this causes inflation and that it's the kiss of death.
+Because just anybody with any rudimentary economics knowledge knows that this causes inflation and that it's the kiss of death.

 Well, it is for some people.

-Because while some people get hammered, some people benefit really well, no matter what happens.
+Economics is a strange thing because while some people get hammered, some people benefit really well, no matter what happens.

-So much so that a bunch of domestic oil producers had to plug their wells, I mean, shut them down forever.
+I remember when the domestic oil price plummeted back in the 80s, so much so that a bunch of domestic oil producers had to plug their wells.

-Well, the consumer made out like a bandit the price of gasoline fell, but the uh retail producers and the wholesalers did not benefit at all.
+Well, the consumer made out like a bandit the price of gasoline fell, but the retail producers and the wholesalers did not benefit at all.

 It hasn't worked prior to this.